BrandonIW/CovertChannels/README.md

 ## What is CovertChannels?
 Program running in Python 3.9 that utilizes the Scapy library to forge IP packets with false source IP Addresses.
-The final ocetet of the false source IP is used as the covert channel, and is replaced by the base 10 represetnation of ASCII Characters
+The final octet of the false source IP is used as the covert channel, and is replaced by the base 10 representation of ASCII Characters

 The program is split into a client and server component.
-The server componment simply listens for incoming packets on the designated interface:port.
-Recieved packets are processed by pulling out the final octet of the source IP Address and converting that value into its ASCII equivlent.
+The server component simply listens for incoming packets on the designated interface:port.
+Received packets are processed by pulling out the final octet of the source IP Address and converting that value into its ASCII equivalent.

 ## Compatability
 Runs on Python 3.9